-The act step of the company management system covers performance reporting and management system review.
-Consolidated environment health and safety performance reports are periodically prepared for internal and in some cases external distribution.
-There is an employee and owner operator safety bonus program in place.
-Overall management system reviews are done annually to determine its effectiveness in facilitating ongoing performance improvement.
+The act step of the company management system covers regular Responsible Care related performance reporting and reviews.
+There is an employee and owner operator safety incentive program in place.
+Reviews of the overall Responsible Care Related management system are regularly done to determine its effectiveness in facilitating ongoing performance improvement.